-- In A Feast for Crows, Cersei Lannister discovers one of the jailers who was guarding Tyrion had some gold pieces that might have come from House Tyrell, who were trying to marry their daughter to her son.
-Since Tyrion had just murdered their father and escaped after being found guilty for killing Cersei's other son, Joffrey this made her suspect the Tyrell's had bribed the jailer to free Tyrion, even though Lord Tyrell wanted Tyrion dead since his daughter could have died at his hands.
-It's implied the jailer was actually spymaster Varys, who presumably left the coin there to encourage Cersei's paranoia about the Tyrells.
+- In A Feast for Crows, Cersei Lannister discovers one of the jailers who was guarding Tyrion had a gold coin minted by House Tyrell, who were trying to marry their daughter to her son.
+Since Tyrion had just murdered their father and escaped after being found guilty for killing Cersei's other son, Joffrey, this made her suspect the Tyrells had bribed the jailer to free Tyrion, even though Lord Tyrell wanted Tyrion dead since his daughter could have died at his hands.
+It's implied that the jailer was actually spymaster Varys, who presumably left the coin there to encourage Cersei's paranoia about the Tyrells.

 - Variation: In The Day Watch, Vitaly discovers that his bag is full of dollars and immediately thinks he's up to something illegal.

-- In Babylon 5 Garibaldi is framed for a bombing, and as part of this Centauri Ducats are planted in his quarters.
-Somewhat justified in that Ducats seem to be the hard currency of choice for many races.
-The fact that he is actually seen spending said currency (the Centauri ambassador is a friend of his and helps him out when he's on the run) doesn't help.
+- In Babylon 5, Garibaldi is framed for a bombing, and as part of this, a large quantity (somewhere along the line of two years' salary) in Centauri Ducats are planted in his quarters.
+Since Centauri are one of the few cultures that still mint physical currency, their coin is the currency of choice for dodgy deals in the setting.
+That Garibaldi actually spends said currency (the Centauri ambassador is a friend of his and helps him out when he's on the run) doesn't help.